algoyounes/laravel-idempotency/README.md

 ## Custom Resolver 🔧

-You can create your own resolver by implementing the `ResolveContract` interface.
+You can create your resolver by implementing the `ResolveContract` interface.
 This is useful when you want to store the cache in a different store or when you want to customize the key generation logic.

 ```php